chrisherb/flechtbox/README.md

 To set the minimum/maximum value of a control, press PageDown/PageUp or ctrl+j/ctrl+k

-To toggle between minimum/maximum values of slider controls, press space.
+To toggle between minimum/maximum values of slider controls, press space or enter.

 Other keybinds: